flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-12-06-qq/index.md

       violating the deal.
     _key: card-3-bbfbc884-02ce-4d07-b4c9-43201bf9e988
   - order: 3
-    body: "> ‘She came out on the good, on this end, and the other guy a\x14 the bad guy a\x14 didn’t… I think she’ll be inspiration to a lot of other ladies.’  \n  \n  \n  \nSouth Carolina Pickens County Sheriff Rick Clark speaking about a local woman who shot and killed an escaped prison inmate who broke down her door in the middle of the night and approached her bedroom.
+    body: "> \"She came out on the good, on this end, and the other guy a\x14 the bad guy a\x14 didn’t… I think she’ll be inspiration to a lot of other ladies.\"  \n  \nSouth Carolina Pickens County Sheriff Rick Clark speaking about a local woman who shot and killed an escaped prison inmate who broke down her door in the middle of the night and approached her bedroom.
 The woman, a legal gun owner, shot the intruder once in the head and killed him."
     _key: card-4-c016b629-6a9e-4d97-b094-1a8ffba53b06
   - order: 4
     body: >-
       > “It was a day and night difference.
 She got up on the bed and did a back flip.
 That is the first time we saw her acting like she was before.”

       Curtis Stark, owner of Olivia, a Boston terrier, burned badly in California's deadliest wildfire.
 In an innovative new treatment, vets are